The minds involvement in chronic pain

 If you look at chronic back pain for example.
-When a sufferer complains of back pain they have an X-ray or MRI scan which usually shows a herniated, degenerated or bulging disc.
+When a sufferer complains of back pain they have an X-ray or MRI scan which usually shows degeneration in one form or another.
 The logical conclusion is that this is what is ‘causing’ the pain!
 But if you were to scan a group of healthy peoples backs between the ages of 22 and 50 years old 50% of them will exhibit signs of wear and tear accredited to back pain before the age of 50.
 At 65 that figure rises to 100%.
 So why aren’t those people racked with pain?

 Of course chronic pain is not only located in the back, it can be located anywhere in joints, tendons, tissues and nerve endings.
 For some it can mysteriously move locations or vary in intensity or flare such as in the case of migraines.

 How do I know what is causing my chronic pain?